qBioTurin/SIR/ReadME.md

 corresponding to the transient part where the parameters affect mostly the output.
-Differently, this effect decreases after the fifth week where all the deterministic trajectories obtained with different parameters configurations converge to the same states, see figure .
+Differently, this effect decreases after the fifth week where all the deterministic trajectories obtained with different parameters configurations converge to the same states, see figure.

 Other possible examples of how to use this function are reported
 hereafter: